zara-shahid/zara-shahid/README.md

 ## 👨‍💻 About Me

 I'm a **3rd-year Software Engineering student** and **Full Stack Developer** passionate about building scalable web applications and leveraging AI/ML to solve real-world problems.
-I thrive in hackathons and competitive coding environments, constantly pushing the boundaries of what's possible with modern technology.
+I thrive in hackathons, and competitive coding environments, constantly pushing the boundaries of what's possible with modern technology.

 - 🎓 **Software Engineering Student** | 3rd Year
 - 🔭 Currently working on **AI-powered Full Stack applications**